-Candidacy Examination-3 Credit Hours
+Candidacy Examination

-ENC 7919 Doctoral Research (3 credit hours)

-Students are admitted to doctoral candidacy status upon completion of a written examination with three parts-one part based on a reading list reviewed biennially by the Texts and Technology faculty and the other two parts based on reading lists prepared by each student and approved by their examination committee.
-The first part, based on the Texts and Technology reading list, includes a common question reviewed by Texts and Technology faculty and provided to the student in advance.
-The remainder of the candidacy examination for each student is written and evaluated by a committee of three UCF graduate faculty chosen by the student; at least two members of each candidacy examination committee must be members of the Texts and Technology core or associated faculty.
+Students enroll in ENC 7919 Doctoral Research (3 credit hours) when taking exams.
+The candidacy examination is a written examination with three parts-one part based on a reading list reviewed biennially by the Texts and Technology faculty and the other two parts based on reading lists prepared by each student and approved by their examination committee.
+The candidacy examination for each student is written and evaluated by a committee of three UCF graduate faculty chosen by the student.